Digital Immortality!

 It’s a known fact that, each and every technology leads to the development of another new technology.
 Hope this technology reaches good hands.
 What do you think about this technology?
 Let's discuss in the comments section below!

 Any facts, figures or references stated here are made by the author & don't reflect the endorsement of iU at all times unless otherwise drafted by official staff at iU.
+A part [small/large] could be AI generated content at times and it's inevitable today.
+If you have a feedback particularly with regards to that, feel free to let us know.
 This article was first published here on 31st August 2015.

 Subhash K C